BuddaPadmakar/dataforge-analytics/README.md

 # 🏗️ Architecture

-The data pipeline follows the Medallion Architecture pattern, ensuring data quality and scalability at each layer
+The data pipeline follows the Medallion Architecture, ensuring data quality and scalability at each layer and the industry standard for scalable data platforms.

 📄 Source Systems: Raw CSVs --> Python Ingestion